-The AVFD model provides an essential benchmark for evaluating the interplay between possible CME- and background-driven charge separation in actual data.
-The model simulates charge separation resulting from the combined effects of the CME and the background~\cite{Jiang:2016wve,Shi:2017cpu}.
-In brief, the Event-by-Event version of the model (E-by-E AVFD) uses Monte Carlo Glauber initial conditions to simulate the evolution of fermion currents in the QGP, in concert with the bulk fluid evolution implemented in the VISHNU hydrodynamic code~\cite{Shen:2014vra}, followed by a URQMD hadron cascade stage.
-Background-driven charge-dependent correlations result from local charge conservation (LCC) on the freeze-out hypersurface and resonance decays.
-A time-dependent magnetic field $B(\tau) = \frac{B_0}{1+\left(\tau / \tau_B\right)^2}$, acting in concert with a nonzero initial axial charge density $n_5/s$, is used to generate a CME current (embedded in the fluid dynamical equations), leading to a charge separation along the magnetic field.
-The peak values $B_0$, obtained from event-by-event simulations~\cite{Bloczynski:2012en}, are used with a relatively conservative lifetime $\tau_B=0.6$ fm/c.
-The initial axial charge density, which results from gluonic topological charge fluctuations, is estimated based on the strong chromo-electromagnetic fields in the early-stage glasma.
-The present work uses the input scaling parameters for $n_5/s$ and an LCC fraction to regulate the magnitude of the CME- and background-driven charge separation.
+The AVFD model provides an essential benchmark for establishing the scaling behavior expected for background and signal+background contributions to $\dg/v_2$.
+The model simulates charge separation arising from the combined effects of the CME and charge-dependent backgrounds~\cite{Jiang:2016wve,Shi:2017cpu}.
+In brief, the event-by-event version of AVFD employs Monte Carlo Glauber initial conditions to simulate the evolution of fermion currents in the QGP, coupled to the bulk medium evolution implemented with the VISHNU hydrodynamic framework~\cite{Shen:2014vra}, followed by a hadronic transport stage modeled with URQMD.
+Background-driven charge-dependent correlations arise primarily from local charge conservation (LCC) on the freeze-out hypersurface and resonance decays.
+The CME signal is generated through the combined action of a time-dependent magnetic field, $B(\tau)=B_0/[1+(\tau/\tau_B)^2]$, and a nonzero initial axial charge density $n_5/s$, which induces an electric current along the magnetic-field direction.
+The peak magnetic-field values $B_0$ are obtained from event-by-event simulations~\cite{Bloczynski:2012en}, and a relatively conservative lifetime $\tau_B=0.6$ fm/$c$ is employed.
+The initial axial charge density, arising from topological gluonic fluctuations in the early-time glasma, together with the LCC fraction, controls the relative magnitudes of the CME signal and the background correlations.

-Simulated AVFD events were generated for varying degrees of signal and background for a broad set of centrality selections in A+A collisions to chart the scaling properties of $\dg/v_2$.
+Simulated AVFD events were generated for a broad range of centralities and input values of $n_5/s$ and LCC fraction to establish the expected scaling patterns for background-only and signal+background contributions to $\dg/v_2$, and to quantify the scaling violations expected when a CME component is present.
+Together with the experimentally observed scaling in background-dominated collision systems, these calculations provide a benchmark for interpreting the scaling properties of the experimental measurements.